-I am currently in my first year, studying for a degree in Illustration at Cardiff School of Art and Design.
+I am currently in my second year at Cardiff School of Art and Design, studying for a degree in Illustration.

-In late 2013, in my personal time I completed a portrait project with Holocaust Survivors.
+In late 2013/early 2014, in my personal time, I completed a portrait project with Holocaust Survivors.
 It was a privilege to meet such extraordinary people and the project had quite an impact on me.

 In Spring 2013 I completed my A levels in Fine Art and Graphic Design, at Hampstead Fine Arts College, London NW3 and in the summer, I loved working as an intern for ‘Dutch Uncle’ – an agency which represents some of the best illustrators in the UK and around the world.